whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-03-Box-Of-Style-By-Rachel-Zoe-Subscription-Box-March-2016-Surprise-Gift.md

 <br>

+<p>Each gift card comes with a unique code to redeem (I took mine off of this picture for the purpose of the blog).</p>

-<p>So happy I got this gift card and I already know what I'm torn on two items to get with it.
-Either some earrings or a cool sneaker, decisions decision =P</p>
+<p>So happy I got this gift card and I'm already planning on what to buy.
+I'm torn on two items though, either some earrings or a cool sneaker, decisions decisions =P</p>

 <br>